STYLE AND CULTURE

 There it stayed, a key component of musical identity, with frontmen of countless rock bands donning worn-in, rough-and-ready leather with aviators, slicked-back hair and the odd smouldering glance at adoring fans.
-It proved a favourite amongst the Britpop lot, too, worn with jeans, relaxed T-shirts and minimal trainers.
+It proved a favourite with the Britpop lot, too, worn with jeans, relaxed T-shirts and minimal trainers.
 For AW19, the leather jacket got a rework in length, ranging from Matrix-flavoured trench-coat styles to a 70s three-quarter cut – just like the piece above from Marni's AW19 show.

 For the most part, the jacket’s form hasn’t shifted drastically.
-The archetypal construction – thick texture, buttoned lapels and chunky zips – remains the classic cut but, recently, more minimal, fuss-free iterations have entered our sartorial arsenal.
+The archetypal construction – thick texture, buttoned lapels and chunky zips – remains the classic cut but, recently, more minimal, fuss-free iterations have entered the fray.
 At the same time, punk influence from the 70s has made a comeback, with members of the stylish set representing the studded embellishment adopted by first-gen punks at the height of the anarchic music's reign.